rikakoono/predicting_recipe_popularity/README.md

 <iframe src="resources/missingness_dist.html" width=800 height=600 frameBorder=0></iframe>

-From this, we find that the p-value of 0.000 and less than the significance level of 0.05, so it can be assumed that the missingness of `rating` is MAR on `submission`.
+From this, we find that the p-value of 0.000 and less than the significance level of 0.05, so it can be assumed that the missingness of `average rating` is MAR on `submission`.

 <br>

 #### Number of ingredients
 Recipes with larger numbers of ingredients may overwhelm users, which in turn would drive traffic away from a recipe and leave less users for review.
-Therefore, it should be tested if `rating` is MAR on `n_ingredients`.
+Therefore, it should be tested if `average rating` is MAR on `n_ingredients`.

-The hypotheses to analyze missingness of the `rating` column on `n_ingredients` are as follows:
+The hypotheses to analyze missingness of the `average rating` column on `n_ingredients` are as follows:
-**Null hypothesis**: The missingness of `rating` does not depend on any other columns.
+**Null hypothesis**: The missingness of `average rating` does not depend on any other columns.
-**Alternate Hypothesis**: The missingness of `rating` is dependent on `n_ingredients` with a significance level of 0.05.
+**Alternate Hypothesis**: The missingness of `average rating` is dependent on `n_ingredients` with a significance level of 0.05.

 Similarly to `year`, through visualizing the distributions, the distributions of the missing ratings and non-missing ratings seem to be similar in shape but shifted; therefore, this test will also be conducted using TVD.

 <iframe src="resources/missingness_bar_ing.html" width=800 height=600 frameBorder=0></iframe>

 When comparing missing vs non-missing values based on number of ingredients, a TVD of 0.04020 was found.
-However, with a p-values of 0.086, this does not meet the significance level of 0.05 that was needed to reject the null hypothesis, so it is likely that `rating` is MCAR on `n_ingredients`.
+However, with a p-values of 0.086, this does not meet the significance level of 0.05 that was needed to reject the null hypothesis, so it is likely that `average rating` is MCAR on `n_ingredients`.

 <iframe src="resources/missingness_dist_ing.html" width=800 height=600 frameBorder=0></iframe>